Best neutral density filters in 2024

 ND filters that come with a smartphone app?
 It's a novel idea, but with a built-in exposure timer and notifications, it helps take the math out of using these excellent ND filters.
 However, square ND filters like the LEE Filters 100 x 100mm ProGlass IRND aren't for everyone.
 You'll need a 100mm filter holder — such as the LEE100 — and an adaptor ring for your lens.

-It might all sound fiddly but actually makes the process of swapping between ND filters much faster than screw-in circular designs.
-Available in various strengths all the way up to 15 stops, Lee filters are about as advanced as they come, with the new ProGlass IRND glass offering accurate stop values, lots of contrast, clarity and accurate colors the reward for paying the admittedly high prices.
+It might all sound fiddly, but it actually makes swapping between ND filters much faster than screw-in circular designs.
+Available in various strengths up to 15 stops, Lee filters are about as advanced as they come.
+The new ProGlass IRND glass offers accurate stop values, lots of contrast, clarity, and accurate colors — the reward for paying the admittedly high prices.

 B+W filter kit on a white background